AdityaUmass/cs326-final-theta/docs/milestone2.md

 In order for the user to change their account information, we added an HTML file called ```accountUpdate.html```, and its associated CSS file ```accountUpdate.css```.

+This feature was not clearly defined in the first milestone, but the purpose of this update is to be able to change certain attributes of a workout/exercise post without having to recreate a post.
+(Required no HTML changes)

 # Division of Labor Breakdown

 Aditya: Created main server-starter template.
 Responsible for creating the HTML for each post and rendering them to homepage.
 Handled how posts are filtered by activity/workout, time/day, etc. Generated endpoints for creating a post, filtering a post, and liking a post.

 Raghav: Responsible for creating a generic HTML card creation script that was repurposed for the accounts and home page.
 Rendered the cards on the account page.
 Created post deletion functionality and the ability to update the content of a post.
-Generate endpoints for navigating to the user's account page, deleting posts, and updating the content of a post.
+Generated endpoints for navigating to the user's account page, deleting posts, and updating the content of a post.

 Brandon Figueredo: Handled login and signup functionality, as well as updating user information.
 Generate endpoints for creating a user, logging into an account, and updating a user's account.